zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/02-sinhala-google.md

 Was closed.
 Is the same as "animal", again "cave" first The body is said to be the cave.
-Cave or Deha means Sandeha, Nava, Chariots, flags, left (tomb) cities, needles, (nest) huts, ganda, kumma, naga or These are special words for the body. ”The animal is stuck in the cave, especially in the cave.
+Cave or Deha means Sandeha, Nava, Chariots, flags, left (tomb) cities, needles, (nest) huts, ganda, kumma, naga or These are special words for the body.
+"The animal is stuck in the cave, especially in the cave.
 Sticking means lagnavuye.
 This was preached by the Blessed One.
 "Radha In Figure (ii) there is a certain desire, a certain lust, a certain attachment, a certain lust There is a subconscious firmness in the mind, especially in its attachment